cocogitto/website/src/coco_guide/README.md

 By default `coco` supports standard conventional commits type `feat`, `fix` plus the angular commit types: `build`, `ci`, `revert`, `docs`, `test`, `style`, `chore`, `perf`.
-If you want to use more types you can add them to a file named `cog‧toml` in your repository root directory :
+If you want to use more types you can add them to a file named `cog.toml` in your repository root directory :

 ```toml
 [commit_types]